 Background and Intent: While the ACGME recognizes the value of input from numerous individuals in the management of a fellowship, a single individual must be designated as program director and have overall responsibility for the program.
 The program director's nomination is reviewed and approved by the GMEC.
-Final approval of the program director resides with the applicable ACGME Review Committee.

-II.A.2.
-The program director and, as applicable, the program's leadership team, must be provided with support adequate for administration of the program based upon its size and configuration.
-(Core)

-II.A.2.a) Program leadership, in aggregate, must be provided with support equal to a dedicated minimum time specified below for administration of the program.
-This may be time spent by the program director only or divided between the program director and one or more associate (or assistant) program directors.
-(Core)
+- II.A.2.
+The program director and, as applicable, the program's leadership team, must be provided with support adequate for administration of the program based upon its size and configuration. ^(Core) - II.A.2.a) Program leadership, in aggregate, must be provided with support equal to a dedicated minimum time specified below for administration of the program.
+This may be time spent by the program director only or divided between the program director and one or more associate (or assistant) program directors. ^(Core)

-Number of Approved Minimum Support
+Number of Approved Fellow Positions Minimum Support Required (FTE)

-Fellow Positions Required (FTE)

 < 7 .2

 7-10 .4

 11-15 .5

 >15 .6